Hiking, bushwalking and trekking

 - Mt Kenya

-Mountaineering will generally require you to use ropes, crampons and other equipment, so these treks require specialised cover that we can't provide.
-The Insurance Council of Australia will be able to refer you to an insurer or broker who can assist.
-Alternatively, contact the tour operator you are booking through to see if they offer insurance.
+- Mountaineering – this will generally require you to use ropes, crampons and other equipment, so these treks require specialised cover that we can't provide.

 How can we help?